As a family life and child development expert, JP has devoted years in nurturing students and strengthening family relations.

 However, a baby will not look for an object hidden at a different location.
 This means when you hide the same object in two different places, the baby will simply search one—usually the place where they find the object.
 This is called the “A not B error”.

 Developmental milestone from 12–18 months

 During this stage, a baby can find hidden objects.
 However, this skill is limited by the infant’s visual field.
 To put this in a different way, the baby simply looks for hidden objects within their visual field.

 Don't be disappointed since this is an important developmental milestone in the infant's life.
 At this stage, the baby begins to construct a very concrete view of their world.
 This is a significant step in the child's awareness and interaction.

 Developmental milestone from 18–24 months

-During this stage, the baby has understanding of object permanence.
+During this stage, the baby has an understanding of object permanence.
 Moreover, the child’s cognitive processes are more complex than what people may see.
 For one, the child no longer falls for the A not B error.
-Moreover, the baby develops mental images and uses it to solve problems – in this case finding hidden objects.
+Moreover, the baby develops mental images and uses them to solve problems—in this case finding hidden objects.